Azure-Samples/azure-sql-db-session-recommender-v2/README.md

 once finished, create a `./func/local.settings.json` and `.env` starting from provided samples files, and fill out the settings using the correct values for your environment.

-From the sample root folder run:
+Go back to the sample root folder and then run:

 ```bash
 swa start